Go to Next Chapter -- Return to Contents/Index

 change from humans into felines the very moment sunlight entered their rooms.

-Not so for Tanya Vetter, her back-stabbing, two
+Not so for Tanya Vetter, her backstabbing, two

 faced, non-supportive friend.
 This